SparkPost/auditmated/README.md

 # Example with Husky

-This will run auditing as a pre-push hook using [husky](https://www.npmjs.com/package/husky):
+This will run auditing as a pre-commit hook using [husky](https://www.npmjs.com/package/husky):

 ```json
 {